Microsoft Dynamics 365 Connector

 - Enter that Dynamics URL as the Web API URL.
 It should look like

-https://REPLACE-ME.crm.dynamics.com/user_impersonation offline_access
+https://REPLACE-ME.crm.dynamics.com/user_impersonation offline_access.

 - Enter that Dynamics URL as the Web API URL.
 It should look like